 The stamp duty holiday works by not charging this extra tax when a person buys a property.
 Seeing as first-time buyers are exempt anyway unless they are buying a house over the price of £300,000, they aren’t going to see much difference.
 But, for people who are looking to move to a new home, they can now purchase this new property without having to pay the extra price of stamp duty on top.
-This holiday will last until March 2021, so anyone who is looking to make the most of this should do so before then.

 How Much Could You Save?

 It depends on the value of the property that you are going to buy.
 The more expensive the property is, the more stamp duty you would have had to pay on it.
 As such, the higher the value of the home, the more money you are going to save.
 However, there is a threshold for exemption.